 Let’s be honest, we’re all looking forward to and preparing for Halloween for weeks in advance.
-Decorated gardens, luminescent skulls and zombie body parts creeping from our front windows, scrupulously thought through costumes and shopping baskets full of sweets, chocolates and cookies.
-On the 31st October children will take to the streets in search of treats, while the parents relive the best time of their childhood, throwing a nice get-together with their friends, complete with costumes and themed cocktails of course.
+Decorated gardens, luminescent skulls and zombie body parts creeping from our front windows, scrupulously thought through Halloween costumes and shopping baskets full of sweets, chocolates and cookies.
+On the 31st October children will take to the streets in search of treats, while the parents relive the best time of their childhood, throwing a nice get-together with their friends, complete with Halloween activities and themed cocktails of course.
 Yes, us Brits know how to celebrate Halloween in style.
-And with Halloween being one of the most awaited holidays of the year, there are various attractions across the UK to make this dreary, cold October night a thrilling and unforgettable experience.
+But with Halloween being one of the most awaited holidays of the year, there are various Halloween events across the UK to make this dreary, cold October night a thrilling and unforgettable experience.
 Haunted houses or horror nights – you have all the options, so check out my favourite Halloween attractions right below!

 Night at the museum – dose of local culture with a hint of fright

-Culture junkies can definitely enjoy a bunch of things to do on Halloween, as many local museums and galleries across the UK offer late openings and themed exhibitions and attractions.
-Just check out your local museum to see what tricks and treats they’ll have in store!
-These events are usually family friendly and make for a great Halloween experience in the comfort of your own city.
+Culture junkies can definitely enjoy a bunch of things to do on Halloween, as many local museums and galleries across the UK offer late openings, themed exhibitions and Halloween activities.
+Just check out your local museum to see what ideas for Halloween they’ll have in store!
+These Halloween attractions are usually family friendly and make for a great Halloween event in the comfort of your own city.
 On this occasion, the stunning Fairfax House decided to throw opening times and electricity out the window and offer a candlelit tour of the house.
 Lord Fairfay himself will lead you through the rooms and show you around his splendid home… even though he’s been presumed dead for centuries.
 You’ll have a chance to gain an insight into 18th century life in an appropriately strange and mystical atmosphere.

 Tickets to this even are £14 for adults and half price for children, including refreshments.
 The spooky tour of the mansion will begin at 7.30pm and last until 8.45pm.

-You will find the some cheap hotel deals in York here on Trivago, so don’t miss out to spend Halloween in York.
+You will find the some cheap hotel deals in York here on Travelsupermarket, so don’t miss out to spend Halloween in York.

 Grave robbers lurking in Edinburgh Dungeon

-The Edinburgh Dungeon can send a chill down your spine on a regular visit, not to mention during Halloween.
+The Edinburgh Dungeoncan send a chill down your spine on a regular visit, not to mention during Halloween.
 This year, the Edinburgh Dungeon aims to go all out on spookiness and tricks with their brand new show Resurrectionists, running from 9th October until 1st November.
 This one of a kind tour through Edinburgh’s murky underground will take you to the dreary Street of Sorrows and past the infamous cannibal band of Sawney Bean, with the Green Lady watching your every step.
-There are numerous attractions awaiting you there, including two terrifyingly fun rides.
+There are numerous Halloween attractions awaiting you there, including two terrifyingly fun rides.
 This event contains some family friendly thrills, but if you dare to explore the Dungeon in the deep and dark October night, you can take part in the Dungeon Lates tour.
 Beginning with a moonlit graveyard stroll, this tour, reserved for grown ups, will take you through the Edinburgh Old Town and into the Dungeon, where you’ll have the chance to help your courage with a complimentary alcoholic shot, which I highly recommend before stepping into the gloomy depths.
 One of my all time favourite scary places! :) Get your Edinburgh dungeon tickets here!

-The Edinburgh Dungeon is located on 2 Market Street, a short walk from Waverley Station and the city’s main attractions, with numerous buses stopping nearby.
+The Edinburgh Dungeon is a located on 2 Market Street, a short walk from Waverley Station and the city’s main Halloween event, with numerous buses stopping nearby.
 If you’re arriving in Edinburgh by car, there’s a promotion code which will get you a reduced parking fee at the Q-Park in Omni Centre!
-I definitely recommend snatching the tickets for your preferred date online, which will work out cheaper than buying tickets at the enterance and save you disappointment.
+I definitely recommend snatching the tickets for this Halloween activity for your preferred date online, which will work out cheaper than buying tickets at the entrance and save you disappointment.
 An online family ticket is at a bargain price of just £20!
 The tickets for the adult-only late tour cost from £22.

 If you need a hotel in Edinburgh, then I would suggest that you take a look at these cheap Edinburgh hotel deals.